openforcefield/openff-evaluator/docs/layers/reweightinglayer.rst

 alchemistry.org/wiki/Multistate_Bennett_Acceptance_Ratio>`_ (MBAR) method to calculate observables at states which have not been previously simulated, but for which simulations have been previously run at similar states and their data cached.
-It inherits the |workflow_calculation_layer| base layer, and primarily makes use of the built-in :doc:`workflow <workflows>` engine to perform the required calculations.
+It inherits the |workflow_calculation_layer| base layer, and primarily makes use of the built-in :doc:`workflow <../workflows/workflows>` engine to perform the required calculations.

-Because MBAR is a technique which reprocesses exisiting simulation data rather than re-running new simulations, it is typically several fold faster than the :doc:`simulation layer <simulationlayer>` provided it has cached simulation data (made accessible via a :doc:`storage backend <storagebackend>`) available.
-Any properties for which the required data (see :ref:`reweightinglayer:Calculation Schema`) is not available will be skipped.
+Because MBAR is a technique which reprocesses exisiting simulation data rather than re-running new simulations, it is typically several fold faster than the :doc:`simulation layer <simulationlayer>` provided it has cached simulation data (made accessible via a :doc:`storage backend <../storage/storagebackend>`) available.
+Any properties for which the required data (see :ref:`layers/reweightinglayer:Calculation Schema`) is not available will be skipped.

 Theory
 ------